Kristina01111000/WordPressTheme/README.md

-	- current problem is in the header array
+	- current problem in the header array
 		- partially fixed, it shows up but the the dropdown is still not working
 		- need to add the menu in the menu tab on wordpress appearance section
 			- partially fixed, button is visible when screen is small, not when big
 				- need to get the menu inside it

 	- switch all files to php for wordpress

+	- add all basic php files to website

 	- add all the pages to the website => switch to my website, not just classes
 		- blog